umitnaiivi/LLM-course-2024/README.md

 # Large Language Models and Generative AI for NLP

+**THIS REPOSITORY WILL EVOLVE OVER THE DURATION OF THE COURSE.
+WE WILL ADD CONTENT AS WE GO.**

 **Time:** Fall 2024 / Period 2\
 **Target group:** Master's students\
 **Teachers:**